DIY Paddle Leash / Paddle Park

 © Mike Buckley - 2005

-Note: You're welcome to use my design for your own personal use.
-If you want to copy it to make money, perhaps you'd be kind enough to ask first.
+Note: Do use my design for your own personal use.
+If you want to copy it to make money, perhaps you'd be kind enough to do the decent thing and ask me first so we can agree on how much of a donation you're going to make to RNLI on your sales profits from stealing someone else's idea.